Top 10 Best Parametric Equalizers!

 The EQP-1 consists of three elements: Bass Boost and Cut, Treble Boost with adjustable bandwidth, and a High-Frequency Cut.
-Voices sound transparent, instruments cut through the mix and are clearly locatable without one turning them up.
+Voices sound transparent, instruments cut through the mix, and are clearly locatable without one turning them up.

-Deep frequency instruments like bass and bass drums get the required boost without sounding boomy.
+Deep-frequency instruments like bass and bass drums get the required boost without sounding boomy.
 If you happen to increase up the treble, it would not sound like lifted highs, however, every little thing merely sounds fresher.

 The EQP-1 is provided with a tube stage and high-quality input and output transformers.

 Apart from the open and ethereal sound of the equalizer, the signal will get extra density and extra presence from the tube and the transformers.
-The low end turns into extra clear and outlined.
+The low end turns extra clear and outlined.
 The highs turn into extra rounded and nice to the ears.